jakobzhao/participatory-mapping/README.md

   ```
   > For more advanced approaches to switching the basemap, you can refer to the [maplibre examples](https://maplibre.org/maplibre-gl-js-docs/example/).

 * Collect your data: This minimum viable map only allows you collect the contributor's name, their message, and the location of the message.
-You can customize the data to be collected by updating your forked repository.
-Even this project is very straightforward, it still needs to move a few edits across the repository to enable the function.
-You can edit the repository's code through a IDE on your local machine or GitHub's web editing interface on the cloud.
-For the purpose of simplicity in this tutorial, we'll primarily utilize the GitHub web interface for editing the repository.
+You can customize your forked repository to collect your own dataset.
+A few edits across the repository are required to enable its functionality.
+You have the option to edit the repository's code using an Integrated Development Environment (IDE) on your local machine or GitHub's web editing interface on the cloud.
 To learn more about how to edit a repository through the web interface, please check out [this tutorial](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github).
-In reality, most web developers prefer Visual Studio Code (VS code).
-You can follow the steps below to edit the repository through VS code.
+In this tutorial, we will primarily focus on editing the repository through GitHub's web interface for simplicity.
+If you prefer using an IDE, most web developers recommend Visual Studio Code (VS Code).
+You can follow the steps below to edit the repository using VS Code.

   > Once forked and renamed, you can clone the repository to your local machine.
 To do this, you'll need to have Git installed on your computer.
 If you don't have Git installed, you can download it from `https://git-scm.com/downloads`.
 Once Git is installed, you can clone the repository to your local machine.
 To do this,  you will need to use either Command Prompt on Windows or Terminal on Mac OS to complete this task.
 After opening the command prompt or terminal, please navigate to a desired directory for managing your projects using `cd`, like `cd C:\YourDirectory` in command prompt or `cd ~/YourDirectory` in Terminal.
 Then, clone the forked repository by typing `git clone https://github.com/YourUsername/my-awesome-map.git`
   >
   > Once cloned to your local machine, you can edit your repository in your local machine using VS code.
 Visual Studio Code is a free source-code editor made by Microsoft for Windows, Linux, and MacOS.
 It includes support for debugging, embedded Git control, GitHub, syntax highlighting, intelligent code completion, snippets, and code refactoring.
 You can download it from the [Visual Studio Code download page](https://code.visualstudio.com/download).
 To open a repository in Visual Studio Code: please go to `File` -> `Open Folder...` on Windows or `File` -> `Open...` on MacOS, navigate to your cloned repository and open it.
 Now, you're ready to edit files in the repository.

+  * Customize Data Submission:
-  * According your data collection plan, you need to edit the data submission in the `index.html` file.
+    * Based on your data collection plan, you need to edit the data submission process in the index.html file.
 For example, you can add a field to collect the contributor's email address.
-To do so, you will need to include the email text input field in the `popupContent` variable.
-In the same time, you need to define a css selector to stylize the email input field, and append the collected email value to `newRecord` like `newRecord.append('email', email);`, update each geojson feature to include an property to store the email variable.
+To do this, include an email text input field in the popupContent variable.
+    * Define a CSS selector to stylize the email input field.
+    * Append the collected email value to newRecord using newRecord.append('email', email);.
+    * Update each geojson feature to include a property to store the email variable.
+  * Update the addRecord Method:
+    * Navigate to the src/controllers/product.controller.js file.
-  * Update the `addRecord` method in `src/controllers/product.controller.js` to include the email field.
-You can refer to the `addRecord` method in the `src/controllers/product.controller.js` file.
+    * Update the addRecord method to include the email field.
+    * You can refer to the existing addRecord method in the file as a reference.
+  * Update the Data Table Schema:
+    * Use pgAdmin (PostgreSQL administration and management tool) to access the data table schema.
-  * Update the data table schema to include the email field using pgAdmin.
+    * Update the schema to include the email field.

 Now, your map is ready to collect your data.
 You can share the map with your targeting audience and collect their data on the map.